A driver’s license without having a Green Card is possible in some states.

 - Younger than 31 as of June 15, 2012

-- Came to U.S. before turning 16 years old
+- Came to the U.S. before turning 16 years old

-- Living in the U.S. without travel interruptions since June 15, 2007 up to present time
+- Living in the U.S. without travel interruptions since June 15, 2007, up to the present time

 - Currently in school, have graduated, have a certificate of completion or GED

 - A clean criminal record without a conviction of a felony, significant misdemeanor, three or more other misdemeanors